-If Our Sole Factory Were Destroyed Or Significantly Damaged As A Result of Fire, Flood Or Some Other Natural Disaster, We Would Be Adversely Affected.
-All of our products are manufactured at our manufacturing facility located in Shenzhen, China but will be manufactured at a single facility in XinXing following our move to XinXing expected to occur during the fiscal year ending March 31, 2013.
+If Our Factories Were Destroyed Or Significantly Damaged As A Result of Fire, Flood Or Some Other Natural Disaster, We Would Be Adversely Affected.
+All of our products are manufactured at our manufacturing facilities located in Shenzhen, China, and Xinxing, Guangdong, China.
 Fire-fighting and disaster relief or assistance in China may not be as developed as in Western countries.
-We currently maintain property damage insurance aggregating approximately \$26.8 million covering our stock in trade, goods and merchandise, furniture and equipment and buildings.
+We currently maintain property damage insurance aggregating approximately \$33 million covering our stock in trade, goods and merchandise, furniture and equipment and buildings.
 We do not maintain business interruption insurance.
-Investors are cautioned that material damage to, or the loss of, our factory due to fire, severe weather, flood or other act of God or cause, even if insured, could have a material adverse effect on our financial condition, results of operations, business and prospects.
+Investors are cautioned that material damage to, or the loss of, our factories due to fire, severe weather, flood or other act of God or cause, even if insured, could have a material adverse effect on our financial condition, results of operations, business and prospects.